 - You can wrap them individually or in an airtight container and refrigerate them for a week.
 They can also be wrapped individually and frozen for up to a month.

 Make sure to measure the mashed banana since coconut flour is not a very forgiving ingredient.
-You can add up to 1/4 cup vanilla protein powder for an extra boost.
+You can add up to 1/4 cup vanilla protein powder for an extra protein boost (not included in nutrition facts).